7SiebenPunch/MotifDiscovery-Algos/README.md

 The MK algorithm is based on:
 Mueen, A., Keogh, E., Zhu, Q., Cash, S. and Westover, B. [Exact Discovery of Time Series Motif](http://alumni.cs.ucr.edu/~mueen/pdf/EM.pdf)
 .
 SDM 2009

+When using the MK algorithm, the distance calculation method can be chosen from "euclidean" and "dtw"

 ```python
 from mdalgos.algos import *